RusDavies/moose-inventory/README.md

     inventory = ./shim.sh

 Yet another option is to copy the shim script to */etc/ansible/hosts* and `chmod +x` it.
 However, since this would essentially fix the config file and environment used, doing so would defeat the flexibility intended for *moose-inventory*.

-##Missing features
-The following desired features are yet to be implemented:

-1. Groups of groups

 ## Contributing
 1. Fork it (https://github.com/RusDavies/moose-inventory/fork )